centreon/centreon-documentation/en/alerts-notifications/resources-status.md

 Hovering over the metric curves will display under the graph's title the precise time and also display within the legend the different values for that same point in time.

+When the pointer is not hovering over curves, the legend displays Min, Max and Average values for each metric.

 ![image](../assets/alerts/resources-status/resources-status-graph-values-in-legend.gif)

-It's possible to select or deselect metrics for display using the legend.
+It's possible to select or deselect metrics to display using the legend.
 By clicking on a legend item, it will unselect all metrics other than this one.
 Clicking on a metric being the only one selected will select all of them:

 ![image](../assets/alerts/resources-status/resources-status-graph-select-only-metric.gif)

-You can also toggle the selection of individual metrics by Ctrl+Clicking (or Cmd+Clicking for Mac users) on the corresponding legend:
+You can also toggle the selection of individual metrics by Ctrl+Clicking (or Cmd+Clicking for Mac users) on the corresponding tile within the legend:

 ![image](../assets/alerts/resources-status/resources-status-graph-toggle-legends.gif)